By Tom & Jan Turner – (Jamestown, PA)

 I would also like to mention that we used Galen and Nicole’s Hawaii Snorkeling Guide to get us to the best snorkel spots.
 Their descriptions and directions have to be the greatest time saver for anyone who wants to snorkel the Hawaiian Islands.
 We used their guide daily to get to all of the best spots.

-Our first week, we were able to snorkel at Kikaua Point Beach Park, Puako End of the Road, Kapa'a Park, Lapakahi State Park, Pauoa Bay, Mahukona Beach Park, Mauna Kea Beach twice, and Makaiwa Bay.
+Our first week on the Big Island, we were able to snorkel at Kikaua Point Beach Park, Puako End of the Road, Kapa’a Park, Lapakahi State Park, Pauoa Bay, Mahukona Beach Park, Mauna Kea Beach twice, and Makaiwa Bay.

 As is the case with any activity where you are seeking out and watching wildlife in its habitat, you never know what you are going to get, and it is always changing.
 Our favorite spot during our first week was Pauoa Bay.
 This is based on the wildlife and the coral, but also this was the first reasonably clear water that we came across.
 Based on the site update supplied by Galen and Nicole, we almost passed up Mauna Kea Beach.
 However, we had such a great morning swim, that we decided to stay for the afternoon also.
 We swam to the right in the morning and saw clouds of the typical mix of reef fish.
 We thought that the coral was great and we saw three eels along the way.
 In the afternoon we swam to the left and continued to see great coral and reef fish, along with three turtles and one eel.
 In our opinion, definitely worth keeping on the “must see” list.